s-fifteen-instruments/QKDServer/docs/source/running the program/dockerfile.rst

   ARG CC=gcc
   ENV HOME=/root

-Setting some variables, nothing to see here.
+Setting some variables: gcc compiler and /root as home directory.
 Next we install the necessary packages with the RUN command.

 .. code-block:: docker